engine-cl/ng-factory/README.md

 ## Documentation
-The principal idea is keep it simple and readable, the main function is provide a mechanism to factorize object with introspection and don't make the horrible factory if type == 'MyClass': return MyClass() so for it this module factorize any class from any module and works only in python 3 for python 2 you have pypi module named factory and maybe is better for you with more functionality and complexity.
+The principal idea is keep it simple and readable, the main function is provide a mechanism to factorize object with introspection and don't make the horrible factory if type == 'MyClass': return MyClass() so for it this module factorize any class from any module and works only in python 3 for python 2 you have pypi module named [Factory](https://pypi.python.org/pypi/Factory/) and maybe is better for you with more functionality and complexity.

 ## Example